ibm-cloud-docs/Cloudant/api/advanced.md

 ```
 {: codeblock}

-### Example request for document revision IDs by using HTTP
+See the following example request for document revision IDs by using HTTP:

 ```HTTP
 POST /$DATABASE/_revs_diff HTTP/1.1